Photo by Keegan Houser on Unsplash

 大家都已經知道的理由：為了混淆遊戲貨幣跟現實貨幣的對價關係。但是其他的沒有辦法用現金換貨幣的遊戲呢？Triple Town 作者 Daniel Cook 的看法：

 1. Easier economy balancing.
 Each currency maps to a functional area of the game.
 If one area of the economy is imbalanced, you can tweak sources and sinks for that unique currency.
-And not imbalance other areas.— Daniel Cook (@danctheduck) December 29, 2018
+And not imbalance other areas.— Daniel Cook (also on mastodon) (@danctheduck) December 29, 2018

 2. Better player goal setting.
 You want to clearly signal player goals and progress towards those goals.
-A specialized currency enables:— Daniel Cook (@danctheduck) December 29, 2018
+A specialized currency enables:— Daniel Cook (also on mastodon) (@danctheduck) December 29, 2018

 A. Players see thing they want